Basmati rice is an impossibly long-grained rice typically enjoyed with fabulously spiced Indian curries and all manner of flavorful dal.

 Method 1: Steam absorption method using a saucepan

 - Choose a good quality 2 to 3-quart saucepan to cook your rice.
 Measure the rice into your saucepan and rinse it in cold water 2–3 times.
-Add the correct amount of water and soak the rice for at least 10 minutes.
+Carefully pour out the rinsing water, then add the 2 cups of water and let it the rice soak for at least 10 minutes.

 - Add ghee (or oil) and salt, and bring the rice to a boil on medium-high heat.
 Stir the rice once gently, turn down the heat to very low, and cover.
 Simmer covered for 15 minutes.

 - Check the rice.
 It should be ready.
 If you turn off the heat and leave it with the lid covered, it will continue to cook.
 Very often at this point, I find myself adding two tablespoons of water and closing the lid up.
-I believe the extra water loosens the rice from the bottom of the pot, and steams it a little further for extra softness, which I like.
-If you don’t want it to cook more, leave the lid slightly askew until ready to eat.
+The extra water loosens the rice from the bottom of the pot, and steams it a little further for extra softness.

 - Just before serving your perfect basmati rice, fluff it up gently with a fork.